Helly101-1/ai-vacation-chatbot/README.md

-# AI Vacation Chatbot
+## AI Vacation Chatbot

-A Streamlit-based AI chatbot that recommends vacation destinations based on user inputs like budget, city, trip type, and travel dates.
+This project is a Streamlit-based AI chatbot that recommends ideal vacation destinations and stays based on user preferences.
+It takes inputs such as budget, travel dates, trip type, and (optional) preferred city — then uses OpenAI to generate personalized, realistic travel suggestions.

 **Live Demo:** [Click here to try it](https://ai-vacation-chatbot-bgn7dodnywtc2oxtfelapp8.streamlit.app)

-## Description

-This AI-powered chatbot recommends top vacation destinations based on user inputs like budget, city, trip type, and travel dates.
-It uses Python, Streamlit, and OpenAI API to provide personalized suggestions instantly.

-## Features
+### 🔍 Features

+* **Simple and clean Streamlit UI** with text boxes, dropdowns, and a date picker
-* Input fields for Budget, City, Trip Type, and Travel Dates
+* **AI-powered recommendations** for destinations, hotels, experiences, and budgets
-* Real-time AI recommendations
+* **Beginner-friendly architecture** ideal for learning prompt engineering
+* **Lightweight app** that runs entirely on the browser
+* **Great for portfolios** to demonstrate UI design + API usage + AI integration

+### 🛠️ Tech Stack

-* Interactive chat interface
+* Python
-* Deployed live on Streamlit
+* Streamlit

-## Tech Stack

-streamlit
-openai==0.28
-pandas
-numpy

-## How to Run Locally

-1. Clone the repo: `git clone <repo_url>`
-2. Install requirements: `pip install -r requirements.txt`
-3. Run app: `streamlit run app.py`
+* OpenAI API
+* Prompt engineering
+* Basic front-end layouting

+### 🎯 Why this project?

+A real, modern project that shows:

+* You can design a working UI
+* You can integrate an AI model
+* You can build something useful end-to-end
+* You understand user inputs, flows, and recommendations